alonzoc1/planet-reborn/README.md

 Our group project for CS 583, made with Unity.

 Branching away from the main to test some features.
-I highly recommend that any changes made here should NOT be pushed into the main branch.
+I highly recommend that any changes made here should NOT be pushed into the main branch, until I make a 'release' version of some sort.

 TO-DO LIST
 - [X] Set up basic player movement.